alvinquantum/noise_mitigation_symmetry/README.md

 - tested with qiskit 0.36.1 and cirq 0.14.1.

-To produce an error mitigated circuit use the function checksfinder.get_error_mitig_circ(qasmstr, target_layers). qasmstr is the input qasm string and target_layers is the number of check layers desired.
-Returns an error mitigated qasm string.
+To produce an error mitigated circuit use the function checksfinder.get_error_mitig_circ(qasmstr, target_layers). qasmstr is the input circuit (the input circuit can't have measurements or barriers and the qubits must be on a single quantum register) and target_layers is the desired number of Pauli check layers.
+Returns an error mitigated qasm str with the number of Pauli check layers <= target_layers.
 Note that to implement the protocol you still have to postselect on the ancilla measurements (Only keep the state when you measure all zeros on the ancillas.
 Discard otherwise.)

+The number of input qubits (tested with up to 10) can't be too many since we generate a list of all the possible +1Pauli checks to iterate through.
+This memory limitation can easily be removed by using a generator instead of a list, but is not yet implemented.

 To replicate the graphs in the paper extract the contents of data zip folder to the base directory of the project.
 Then execute exec_gen_test.py.